mgol/check-dependencies/README.md

 ### optionalScopeList

-The list of keys in `package.json` or `bower.json` where to *additionally* look for package names **when determining if a package is unnecessary**.
-This option has an effect only in connection with `onlySpecified: true`.
+The list of keys in `package.json` or `bower.json` where to look for *optional* package names & versions.
+An optional package is not required to be installed but if it's installed, it's supposed to match the specified version range.

+This list is also consulted when using `onlySpecified: true`.

 Type: `array`